 A Reason for Optimism

-In early 2022, I received news that the families we had worked with were able to sustain themselves on their ponds, and earn some income through sale of fish in local markets, particularly during the first set of COVID lockdowns.
-This is what gives me hope and reason for conservation optimism.
+In early 2022, I received news that the families we had worked with were able to sustain themselves on their ponds, and earn some income through the sale of their farmed fish in local markets, particularly during the first set of COVID lockdowns.
+This is what gives me hope and a reason for conservation optimism.

-There is immense potential in nature-based solutions, which can potentially create millions of new jobs and trillions of dollars in additional revenue or cost savings within the next few years.
+There is immense potential in mindfully executed nature-based solutions.
+They can potentially create millions of new jobs and trillions of dollars in additional revenue or cost savings within a next few years.
 This suggests that as economies around the world continue to grow, the stock of their natural resources will determine their economic and social prosperity in the future.
 There is no better time than now to invest in nature-based solutions and our futures.

 by Nisha DSouza